scarletstudio/transithealth/docs/new_dataset.md

 - You can check if your table was added to the database using [the `sqlite3` CLI](sqlite.md#command-line-interface).
 - You can also use a Jupyter notebook to write SQL queries and inspect the data.

+Write data quality tests using `pytest` in the `pipeline/tests/` directory.
+This directory is specifically for tests that check the real database, while other unit tests under `api/` will only test mock database tables.

 When you are happy with the loaded dataset, commit your changes and open a pull request.
 The database files are not human-readable, so any pull request that changes the compressed database files requires an explanation of what should be happening, for example you might write something like this: